-For the fiscal year ended December 31, 2014
+For the fiscal year ended December 31, 2015

 2. SEC Identification Number: 845 3.
-BIR Tax Identification No.: 000-508-53 5-000 4.
-Exact name of issuer as specified in its ch arter SOLID GROUP INC. 5.
+BIR Tax Identification No.: 000-508-5 36-000 4.
+Exact name of issuer as specified in its charter SOLID GROUP INC. 5.
 Province, Country or other jurisdiction of incorporation or organization: Philippines 6.
 (SEC Use Only) Industry Classification Code 7.
-Address of principal office: Solid House 2285 Don Chino Roces Avenue Makati City, Philippines , Postal Code: 1231 8.
+Address of principal office: Solid Hou 2285 Don Chino Roces Avenue Makati City, Philippines se, Postal Code: 1231 8.
 Telephone No: (632) 843-15-11 9.
 Former name, former address, and former fiscal year, if changed since last report: Not Applicable 10.
-Securities registered pursuant to Sections 8 and 12 of the SRC, or Sec 4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock, P1 par value 1,821,542,000 shares 11.
-Are any or all of these securities listed on the Philippine Stock Exchange Yes [ x ] No [ ] If yes, state the name of such stock excha nge and classes of securities listed therein: Philippine Stock Exchange Common
+Securities registered pursuant to Section as 8 and 12 of the SRC, or Sec 4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock, P1 par value 1,821,542,000 shares 11.
+Are any or all of these securities listed of on the Philippine Stock Exchange Yes [x] No [] If yes, state the name of such stock exch nange and classes of securities listed therein: Philippine Stock Exchange Common

-12. 2.
+(a) has filed all reports required to be filed by Section 17 of the SRC and SRC Rule 17 thereunder or Section 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of the Corporation Code of the Philippines during the preceding twelve (12) months (or for such shorter period that the registrant was required to file such reports): Yes [x] No [] (b) has been subject to suc h filing requirem ents for the past 90 days.
+Yes [x] No [] 13.
+State t registr the aggregate market valurant: ue of the voting st ock held by non-af filiates of the P395,9 960,704 I INSOLVENCY/SUSPE 14.
+Section whether the issuer has for 17 of the Code subsequent or the Commission.
+Yes [] No [x] DOCUMENTS IN NCORPORATE D BY REFERENC CE .
+15. of the following documentify the part of SEC Fo (a) An ny annual report to securi ty holders; N/A (b) An ny information statement filed pursuant to SRC Rule 20; N/A (c) An ny prospectus filed pursua ant to SRC Rule 8 3.1.
+N/A

 Check whether the issuer:

-17 thereunder or Section 26 and 141 of the Corpor rts required to be filed by Section 17 of the SRC and SRC Rule 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections ation Code of the Philippines during the preceding twelve (12) er period that the registrant was required to file such reports):

-Yes [x] No [ ]

-(b) has been subject to such filing requirements for the past 90 days.

-Yes [ x ] No [ ]

-13. State the aggregate market value of the voting stock held by non-affiliates of the registrant:

-P475,158,845